Spectral Analysis and Dirichlet Forms on Barlow-Evans Fractals: Abstract

 \section{Abstract}

-We show that if a Barlow-Evans Markov process on a vermiculated space is symmetric, then one can study the spectral properties of the corresponding Laplacian using projective limits.
-For some examples, such as the Laakso spaces and a Sierpinski P\^ate \`a Choux, one can develop a complete spectral theory, including the eigenfunction expansions that are analogous to Fourier series.
-In addition, we construct connected fractal spaces isospectral to the fractal strings of Lapidus and van Frankenhuijsen.
+We develop the foundation of the spectral analysis on Barlow-Evans projective limit fractals, or vermiculated spaces, which corresponds to symmetric Markov processes on these spaces.
+For some new examples, such as the generalized Laakso spaces and a Spierpinski P\^ate \`a Choux, one can develop a complete spectral theory, including the eigenfunction expansions that are analogous to Fourier series.
+Also, one can construct connected fractal spaces isospectral to the fractal strings of Lapidus and van Frankenhuijsen.
+Our work is motivated by recent progress in mathematical physics on fractals.